 When Charles Darwin crossed the Blue Mountains in January 12 1836, he stopped at the head of the Jamison Valley and observed: “Below is the grand bay or gulf, for I know not what other name to give it, thickly covered with forest.

 The point of view is situated as it were at the head of the Bay, for the line of cliff diverges away on each side, showing headland, behind headland, as on a bold Sea coast.”

 Many convicts in the colony believed China lay beyond the impassable mountains, a convenient myth for the local authorities of the 18th and 19th-centuries.

-The first crossing of the Mountains by European settlers is an event that altered the destiny of the Sydney colony by opening up new pastures for its survival.
+The first crossing of the Blue Mountains by European settlers is an event that altered the destiny of the Sydney colony by opening up new pastures for its survival.

 Millions of dollars have been spent recently upgrading old attractions and creating new ones.

 These days, some of the best luxury escapes in NSW can be found in the Blue Mountains and with such amazing scenery, it’s easy to see why.

 Although the mountains are primarily a place for hiking and have many trails from many starting points, but for an introductory day excursion, Leura and Katoomba are a good start.

 Katoomba sits at the end of the railway line and is the ‘capital’ of the Mountains where the first hotel, The Carrington was established, and Leura is only 10 minutes away.
 In between, there are plenty of exciting things to do in the Blue Mountains – start with these:

 1- See the Three Sisters at Echo Point